Exchange Programs to Spanish-Speaking Countries

-Every year, high school students have the option to participate in a two-week exchange experience with students from Colegio Menor San Francisco, in Ecuador.
-This unique and immersive experience reinforces students’ Spanish language skills, exposes them to the vibrant Latin American culture, and affords them the opportunity to explore areas of cultural and historical significance throughout the region, in addition to their academic studies at Colegio Menor.
-Every other year this trip includes a five-day visit to the Galapagos Islands.
+Every year, high school students have the option to participate in a two-week exchange experience to Spanish-speaking countries.
+This unique and immersive experience reinforces students’ Spanish language skills, exposes them to the vibrant cultures, and affords them the opportunity to explore areas of cultural and historical significance throughout the region, in addition to their academic studies.

-Families also have the opportunity to initiate a longer exchange, be it a trimester or a summer in Ecuador or Spain.
-Our Spanish faculty members have contacts with a variety of independent schools in these two countries and facilitate the initial communication in order to start the process.
+Families also have the opportunity to initiate a longer exchange, be it a quarter, semester, or summer in Ecuador or Spain.
+Our Spanish faculty members have contacts with a variety of schools in these two countries and facilitate the initial communication in order to start the process.
 MCDS supports and encourages student involvement in these experiences, and faculty provide the necessary academic assistance for student success before, during, and after the trip.

 Japanese Exchange Program